nightscout/trio-docs/docs/EN/operate/build.md

 *If you use the LoopDocs instructions, you will need this information to build Open-iAPS (rather than Loop):*
 :::
 * Fork from: [https://github.com/nightscout/Open-iAPS](https://github.com/nightscout/Open-iAPS)
-* `Identifier Names` will be: `FreeAPS`, `FreeAPSWatch`, `FreeAPSWatch WatchKit Extension`
+* `Identifier Names` will be: `FreeAPS`, `FreeAPSWatch`, `FreeAPSWatch WatchKit Extension`, `LiveActivityExtension`
 * `Identifiers` will be:
     * `org.nightscout.TEAMID.openiaps`
     * `org.nightscout.TEAMID.openiaps.watchkitapp`
     * `org.nightscout.TEAMID.openiaps.watchkitapp.watchkitextension`
+    * `org.nightscout.TEAMID.openiaps.LiveActivity`
 * The `App Group` name is the same as for Loop: `group.com.TEAMID.loopkit.LoopGroup`
-* You must add this `App Group` to all 3 identifiers
+* You must add this `App Group` to all 4 identifiers
 * The `FreeAPS Identifier`, in addition to the `App Group`, must also have: `HealthKit` and `NFC Tag Reading` enabled (which should be automatic)
 * In `App Store Connect`, the `Bundle ID` for Open-iAPS will be: `org.nightscout.TEAMID.openiaps`

 ### One-Time Update to Display Branch And Commit in Testflight

-* Open App Store Connect and Select the app that you created for Open-iAPS
+The Open-iAPS build can be configured to display the branch name and commit ID as test notes in TestFlight.

+However, you must take action for that to happen.

+First build Open-iAPS (at least) one time using Browser Build and wait for it to appear on [Apple App Store Connect](https://appstoreconnect.apple.com/apps).

-* Click on Testflight at the top menu across the page
+* Tap on the TestFlight tab
-* Click the + sign next to External Testing to create a new external testing group
-* Name the group whatever you like
-* Under the Tester section, click the + sign and add yourself as a tester
-* Under the Builds section, click on the + sign and then select the latest build in the list
-* Enter your contact info and unselect the sign-in required check box, click Next
+* Choose any build to open a new detailed screen for that build
-* On the What to Test section, uncheck notify testers and enter anything you like in the dialog box asking what to test
+* In the Test Details section, type anything you want

-* Click Submit for Review
-* Under the Builds section, click the Build that says Waiting for Review
-* Click Remove from Review
-* Under the left menu for External Testing, click the minus sign next to the group you created above.
-You can now delete this External Testing group.
-You can select the Delete the group option and then click Delete
-* Next time you build via the Browser, you should see the branch and commit info under What to Test in Testflight
+After you have done this one-time step, each successive build will include the branch name and commit automatically.

+You can add additional tests notes for any build if you desire.

 ## Update Open-iAPS with GitHub